aduffy70/LabNotes/_posts/2016/2016-11-14-GSTA3-bisulfite-sequencing-test-run.md

 PCR0244 results:
   * The N1 reactions probably have enough product to purify.
 The EW do not.
 Try rerunning those 2 with more template?

+PCR0245:
+  * Rerunning EW1 GSTA3 Reef C and D with more template, more primer, longer Taq pre-activation time, and in a 50uL reaction to try to maximize the yield.

+PCR0245 results:

 # 5) Analyze, purify, and quantify bisulfite PCR products

 Ready for sequencing:
   * EW1 Reef A (242-3-EW1 or 242-11-EW1)
+  * N1 Reef A (244-1-N1)
+  * N1 Reef C (244-3-N1)
+  * N1 Reef D (244-5-N1)

 # 6) Amplify genomic DNA using normal primer pairs